tejalsakore/python/lecture-1/lecture1.md

 ## 🤔 How Print Function Work

-Print Function Accept String (String means a plan Text or Group Of Character) And Gives output on standard  output Device And in this case Our Screen is the  Standard Output Device.
+Print Function Accept String (String means a plain Text or Group Of Character) And Gives output on standard  output Device And in this case Our Screen is the  Standard Output Device.